Do Your Part to Help Stop the Spread of COVID-19 by Staying at Home As Much As Possible.

 - It is important to keep at least 6 feet apart between yourself and others.
 Wear a cloth face covering when keeping 6 feet apart is difficult, such as in stores or other public places.
 Wash your hands often, stay home if you are sick, and disinfect high-touch surfaces.
 These all are very important ways to help prevent the spread of COVID-19.

-- If you are sick, even with mild signs of illness (fever, cough, shortness of breath, sore throat, headaches, fatigue, body or muscle aches, nausea, vomiting or diarrhea), stay home and separate yourself to prevent spreading illness to others.
+- If you are sick, even just a little bit sick, stay home and separate yourself to prevent spreading illness to others.

 For additional information see Isolation, Quarantine, Movement Restrictions and Public Health Monitoring